How to Build Stairs

 Divide the stair rise by 7 to arrive at the number of stair risers your staircase should have.

 If the number is whole, leave the number as-is (for example: 70 divided by 7 equals 10).
 If the number has a remainder, round up or down from the 0.5 point (for example: 72 divided by 7 is 10.28, so round down to 10).

 Subtract 1 from the number of stair risers to arrive at the number of stair treads.

 Divide the total rise height from earlier by the estimated number of risers needed to cover that distance.
 For example, if the rise height is 72 1/4 inches and the estimated number of risers is 10, the resulting riser height is 7.25 (or 7 1/4) inches: an acceptable riser height.

 Attach the stair gauges to the carpenter's square, with the short end of the square representing the tread and the long end representing the riser.
 Clamp the square along with the gauges onto the two-by-twelve board.
 Draw an outline of the L-shaped tread and riser combination.

 Start at the bottom of the stringer and progressively work upward, unclamping and then re-clamping the gauges.
 Make sure that you are drawing on the outside of the carpenter's square.

 Mark Cut Points on Stringer and Make Cuts

 The top of the stringer will have excess wood.
 Make sure that you mark off 3/4-inch of wood to account for the top riser that will not be installed there (the header replaces this riser).
-Similarly, mark the bottom of the stringer the thickness of the tread.
+Similarly, mark the bottom of the stringer with the thickness of the tread.

 Use the circular saw to make those two cuts on the stringer.